jogonba2/BMPHIDE/README.md

 HIDE
 =======
-Call   Hide:       bmphide Lenna.bmp --hide "This is oculted data" Output Hide:
+bmphide Lenna.bmp --hide "This is oculted data"

 *************************  BMPHIDE  *************************
 *************************************************************